Take Fast Action to Address Time-Critical Alarms

 Leverage support for mobile, web-based messaging with any Spok clinical alerting user or station from the mobile app.

 Establish rules that direct the right alarms to the right staff members to eliminate unnecessary alerts.
 Filtering also means off-duty staff aren’t bothered by updates that don’t occur during their shift.
+Using live streaming patient data from various patient care devices, unique smart alarms can also be created to filter out alarms that aren’t clinically actionable

 Enhance workflows and increase efficiency with assignment and scheduling tools.
 This means that updates are sent to the right person based on his or her role and device preferences.